bonobos/styleguide/react.md

 ### Overriding Styles

-If you are using a pre-styled component but need to override those styles for your specific component, wrap the existing component in a new component and use the wrapper component's stylesheet to override those styles.
+If you are using a pre-styled component but need to override those styles for your specific component, include a `layout` prop which accepts a string value and have the component handle representations of your component.
+As long as the component JSX can handle the alternate style, you should try to have that component style multiple versions of itself.
+Sometimes the changes you want to make are too different, in that case you'll want to create a different component.